 Windows Defender is the default anti-virus on Windows 11/10.
 It’s good enough for most major cases.
 Therefore, you won’t need a third-party option unless for extreme cases which are quite rare.
 Not to mention, Windows Defender is not a resource hog, so it should play well with your Windows 11/10 system.
 Now, there are times when Windows Defender fails to work due to Group Policy.
-This tends to happen at times, but worry not, we’re here to set your mind at ease with a few fixes.
+This tends to happen at times, but worry not; we’re here to ease your mind with a few fixes.

 Windows Defender is turned off by Group Policy